1962–63 FA Cup

 The 1962–63 FA Cup was the 82nd staging of the world's oldest football cup competition, the Football Association Challenge Cup, commonly known as the FA Cup.
 Manchester United won the competition for only the third time, beating Leicester City 3–1 in the final at Wembley.

-Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
-Some matches, however, might be rescheduled for other days if there were clashes with games for other competitions or the weather was inclement.
 If scores were level after 90 minutes had been played, a replay would take place at the stadium of the second-named team later the same week.
 If the replayed match was drawn further replays would be held until a winner was determined.
 If scores were level after 90 minutes had been played in a replay, a 30-minute period of extra time would be played.

+Matches were scheduled to be played at the stadium of the team named first on the date specified for each round, which was always a Saturday.
+Some matches, however, might be rescheduled for other days if there were clashes with games for other competitions.
+The Big Freeze of 1962–1963, was one of the coldest winters on record Football matches suffered because of the severe effects of the winter weather.
+Some cup matches were rescheduled ten or more times.
+Matches in the fifth and sixth rounds, scheduled for 16 February and 9 March respectively, were played on 16 and 30 March.
+A board known as the Pools Panel was set up to adjudicate postponed matches to provide the football pool results.
+From 26 December to 9 February, Leicester completed no league matches.
+The delays occurred before under-soil heating became widespread at major venues.
+When the thaw arrived, a backlog of fixtures had to be hastily determined.
+The Football League season was extended by four weeks from its original finishing date of 27 April.
+The final league fixtures took place one day before the rescheduled FA Cup final.